DavidFowler/flank-demo/README.md

 TBLPROPERTIES ('kudu.num_tablet_replicas' = '1');
 ```

-3. Add your custom location data
+3. Add your custom location data using this sql in the Impala Editor.

    [austria](assets/20220623_111410_austria.sql)